chrisevett/chrisevett.github.io/about.md

 **Software Engineer - Omnico Group (formerly Matra Systems) 2012-2015**

-- Overhauled windows installers (custom batch scripts and WiX/msi).
+- Overhauled windows installers (batch/VBS/Jscript and WiX/msi).
+- Maintained legacy point of sale application
 - Lots of boring projects that taught me how not to develop software and made me realize the importance of automation, quality, and communication.